 What if I already have extensive experience operating heavy equipment or as a mechanic technician?+

-The program has an Accelerated Advancement Procedure for those apprentices who demonstrate an outstanding skill and knowledge of the trade.
-Those apprentices who qualify can be advanced in status up to and including that of journeyman.
+The Program has an Accelerated Advancement Procedure for those apprentices who demonstrate an outstanding skill and knowledge of the trade.
+Apprentices who qualify can be advanced in status up to and including that of journeyworker.

 Do I need a driver’s license and my own transportation?+

 Yes.
 Public transportation is seldom available or suitable because of job location and varied working hours.